 - involving a cemetery decoration (carrying a penalty of 1-3 years of incarceration)

 - involving a breach of a fiduciary relationship (carrying a penalty of 1-15 years of incarceration and/or a fine)

 - of an explosive or firearm (carrying a penalty of 1-10 years of incarceration)

 In all alternative cases of theft, if an offense involves an overall value at more than $500, the theft can be counted as a felony – or misdemeanor at the discretion of the judge.
 A felony theft charge carries with it a prison sentence between one and ten years.
 If an offense involves an overall value of $500 or less, the theft counts as a misdemeanor.
 The penalties for this misdemeanor follow state regulations as a fine up to $1,000, a prison sentence of no more than one year, or both.

 Your Trusted Bail Bondsmen

 We are licensed, local, and we know how to make bail fast.
-This is a difficult circumstance for everyone involved but our team of professionals understand what your loved one has been and is going through.
-We provide theft charge bail in Athens and many surrounding counties.
+This is a difficult circumstance for everyone involved but our team of professionals understands what your loved one has been and is going through.
+We provide theft charge bail in Athens, GA and many surrounding counties.
 Let’s start today, no matter what time it is.
 We are available 24 hours, seven days a week, for you.